NobodyNo1/opengl_rubiks_cube/tech_spec.md

 3. MVP

     - [ ] Object Lighing
+    - [ ] Make each side of cubes different color
+        - [ ] Render each faces instead of drawing whole box all toghether
     - [ ] Make movement of cube sides
         - [ ] via code (and UI keys)
     - [ ] Camera